Saint Anthony Falls: Historic and commemorative markers

 For untold generations of Indian people the Mississippi River was an important canoe route.
-To pass around the falls, the Dakota (Sioux) and Ojibway (Chippewa) used a well-established portage trail.
+To pass around the falls, the Dakota (Sioux) and Ojibwe (Chippewa) used a well-established portage trail.
 Starting at a landing below the site now occupied by the steam plant, the trail climbed the bluff to this spot.
 From here it followed the east bank along what is now Main Street to a point well above the falls.

 Water Works park overlooking the falls opened in 2021.

 In popular culture

+Along with Yosemite Valley, Saint Anthony Falls held a particular attraction for painters of 19th-century landscapes.
+The falls were a popular tourist attraction at the time, and were depicted in many paintings, including works by Albert Bierstadt, Henry Lewis, and George Catlin.

+Mark Twain visited the falls as part of his journeys recounted in the 1883 memoir Life on the Mississippi; the original printing of the book included a drawing by John Harley of the falls.
+Twain noted that the waterfall's industrial capacity was "of inestimable value, business-wise, though somewhat to the damage of the Falls as a spectacle, or as a background against which to get your photograph taken".